n1gp/HPSDR-Orion-GiGE-16RX/README.md

 selection algorithm.
 I noticed that by watching the bandscope that if I selected say rx 7 for 10 meters and then went down to 4 rx's the filters would still be on for the 10 meter band.

+I recently added a Deadman watchdog timer settable from 1-7 seconds (0 is disabled) using the upper (previously unused) 3 MSbits in C3, see below for protocol updates that I hope I can get approved.

 In order to use up to 16 receivers I made the following modifications to the 'old' protocol below.
 Basically, remove the 'Time stamp – 1PPS' and change the C0 arrangement to accomodate the new